mallorca turistas

 Castillo de Alaro

-Discover the splendor of the Almudaina Royal Palace in Mallorca during your next visit to the capital!
-Immerse yourself in history as you explore this iconic palace, which was once the seat of the Kingdom of Mallorca and now serves as the official residence of the King and Queen during their stays on the island.
+Discover the splendor of Almudaina Royal Palace in Mallorca during your visit to the capital!
+Immerse yourself in its history as you explore this iconic palace, which was once the heart of the Kingdom of Mallorca and now serves as the official residence of the King and Queen of Spain during their stays on the island.

-Initially built in Muslim style in 1281, the palace was later remodeled by King Jaime II in its current form, adopting elements of Levantine Gothic.
-During your visit, you can admire the original furnishings and exquisite decoration that will transport you back to the palace’s heyday.
+Initially built in Muslim style in 1281, the palace was later redesigned by King Jaume II to its current form, adopting elements of Levantine Gothic.
+During your visit, you can admire the original furnishings and exquisite decoration that will take you back to the palace’s heyday.

-Do not miss the royal apartments, which seem to have stopped in time, and the impressive Chapel of Santa Ana, a Gothic jewel that deserves your attention.
+Do not miss out on the royal chambers, which seem to have stopped in time, and the impressive Capilla de Santa Ana (Santa Ana Chapel), a Gothic jewel that’s really worth your attention.

-The Royal Palace of the Almudaina is one of the essential places to visit in Mallorca, so it is always full of visitors.
-Enjoy this unique experience and complete your trip with an incomparable accommodation at Ideal Property Mallorca.
-Make the most of the summer in Mallorca with this perfect combination, make your reservation now!
+The Almudaina Royal Palace is one of the essential places to visit in Mallorca, so it is always filled with visitors.
+Enjoy this unique experience and complete your trip in an incomparable accommodation at Ideal Property Mallorca.
+Make the most of your summer time in Mallorca with this perfect combination, make your reservation now!

 palacio almudaina